eslint/eslint/docs/rules/no-case-declarations.md

+# no-case-declarations

-# Disallow lexical declarations in case/default clauses (no-case-declarations)
+Disallows lexical declarations in case/default clauses.

 This rule disallows lexical declarations (`let`, `const`, `function` and `class`) in `case`/`default` clauses.
 The reason is that the lexical declaration is visible